-The Nanatsu no Taizai Manga Compared To The Third Season Of The Seven Deadly Sins Anime
+The Nanatsu no Taizai Manga Compared To The Fourth Season Of The Seven Deadly Sins Anime

 The ending of the first season of The Seven Deadly Sins anime showed the king’s festival and Elizabeth departing with the Sins to head to Camelot with King Arthur.
 Technically, that never happened in the manga, so Revival of the Commandments retconned that ending by claiming that Elizabeth dreamed the whole thing up.
 The OVA episodes also provided extra character development that was not originally in the manga.
 However, from there the anime seemed to more closely follow the manga’s story.

 The first season ended in Chapter 100 of Volume 13, although Episode 24 did tease some of the developments which took place in Volume 14.
 All in all, the pacing of the first season was reasonable compared to most anime adaptations of manga, maintaining a chapter-to-episode ratio of about 4 to 1.

 The opening episodes of Season 3 slowed the pacing down a little, averaging a 3.5 to 1 ratio since the first cour finished off with the beginning pages of Chapter 143.
 Episode 13, “Farewell, Beloved Thief,” shares the same title as Chapter 146.
 The second cour had manga fans praising the sun since The Lion’s Sin of Pride, Lord Escanor, finally made his appearance in the anime (the muscular character’s manga debut occurred in Chapter 147).